ajaust/jupyterhub-doc/docs/rst/issues.rst

 -------

 #.
 When the server starts a **waiting page** is displayed.
 The **automatic
-   forwarding** to the notebook does not work.
-You have to refresh the page manually using your browser.
+   forwarding** to the notebook occasionally fails.
+You have to refresh the page manually using your browser in this case.

 #. **Servers cannot be stopped** using the web frontend